esoadamo/thesis/profiles.md

 - in the past used Dropbox & Ulož.to to backup data, did not delete the accounts and forgot about them
 - uses Telegram for daily messaging
 - runs Chrome on both laptop and smartphone
-- synchronizes passwords using Google Chrome
+- synchronizes passwords using Google Chrome -**TODO: check if required additional password**
 - to access their data/passwords, sings using Google account on their friends/public PC regulary
 - has MFA application for every service: Google (using smartphone), Microsoft Authenticator, Steam App
   - has printed recovery codes but forgot where they put them
 - has Microsoft Defender on laptop
 - runs own Minecraft server using LogMeIn Hamachi
+- travels to school daily -> connects to public WiFis in trains, etc.
+- uses BankId for stipends

 ### Individual iPhone-based low-tech user